Interprofessional Approaches to Health Disparities

 Participation in the IAHD will enable trainees to:

-Effectively engage in identifying and addressing social determinants of health impacting vulnerable populations;
+- Effectively engage in identifying and addressing social determinants of health impacting vulnerable populations;

-Acquire working knowledge and hands-on experience with community-based participatory research (CBPR) and quality improvement (QI) methods;
+- Acquire working knowledge and hands-on experience with community-based participatory research (CBPR) and quality improvement (QI) methods;

-Develop skills for functioning as effective members of interprofessional teams; and
+- Develop skills for functioning as effective members of interprofessional teams; and

-Develop skills for leadership, advocacy and scholarship.
+- Develop skills for leadership, advocacy and scholarship.

 Traditional health professions education takes place in silos, with limited opportunities for doctors, nurses, pharmacists, social workers, and other health professionals to learn and practice in interprofessional teams during their formative years.
-A wealth of evidence supports the usefulness of interprofessional training for effective health care delivery, building collaborative linkages among health professionals and communities, and thereby facilitating the provision of patient-centered care, a cornerstone of quality designated by the Institute of Medicine.Based on consensus by UIC health professional schools, a curriculum structure that integrates longitudinal public health education, with CBPR and QI research, in an interprofessional learning environment, is essential for preparing health care leaders with skills to effectively address the rising burden of key public health concerns.
+A wealth of evidence supports the usefulness of interprofessional training for effective health care delivery, building collaborative linkages among health professionals and communities, and thereby facilitating the provision of patient-centered care, a cornerstone of quality designated by the Institute of Medicine.Based on consensus by UIC health professional schools, a curriculum structure that integrates longitudinal public health education, with CBPR and QI research, in an interprofessional learning environment, is essential for preparing health care leaders with skills to effectively address the rising burden of key primary care and public health concerns.